> Shirley Collins > Songs > Charlie

 A fresh setting on the British-American jingle about Prince Charlie with verses from Seventeen Come Sunday.
 The tune is from Jean Ritchie’s Singing Family of the Cumberlands and the extra words are traditional.

-Ian Campbell sang O’er the Water to Charlie in 1968 on his Transatlantic album of songs and poems from Robert Burns, Tam o’ Shanter.
-He noted:
+Ian Campbell sang O’er the Water to Charlie in 1968 on his Transatlantic album of poems and songs from Robert Burns, Tam o’ Shanter and in 1974 on The Ian Campbell Folk Group’s Sonet album “Live”.
+He noted on his solo album:

 O’er the Water to Charlie is credited in some collections to Burns, and in others is given as traditional.
 If it is by Burns it must be a reworking of a previously established Jacobite song.
 It was known in very similar form in 1746, and was then thought to be a new version of an older song with similar tune and chorus.
 Perhaps it was just one of Burns’ favourites.